 Until the 1980s, the economic literature on fertility mostly focused on understanding fertility choices as such, as opposed to analyzing the repercussions of these choices for the wider economy.
-This changed after Gary Becker and Robert Barro connected the economics of fertility to theories of economic growth (Barro and Becker, 1989).
+This changed after Gary Becker and Robert Barro connected the economics of fertility to theories of economic growth (Barro and Becker 1989).
 Fertility and economic growth are linked in that birth rates determine population growth, which is in turn a driver of economic growth in models with fixed resources and capital accumulation.
 More importantly, the central role of human capital in quantity-quality models of fertility provided a link between the economics of fertility and models of human-capital-driven economic growth following the initial contribution of Lucas (1988).

-Becker et al. (1990) was one of the first papers to exploit this connection.
+Becker, Murphy, and Tamura (1990) was one of the first papers to exploit this connection.
 Their work placed quantity-quality models of fertility choices at the center of models of long-run development that can account for both a regime of stagnation in living standards, which characterized all countries before the onset of industrialization, and a modern regime of human-capital-driven growth and much lower fertility rates.
-The initial contribution of Galor and Weil (2000) lay the groundwork for a literature on unified growth models that provide an account of the basic characteristics of economic and demographic outcomes in the preindustrial era, in the modern era, and in the economic and demographic transition between these regimes.
+The initial contribution of Galor and Weil (2000) lay the groundwork for a literature on unified growth models that provide an account of the basic characteristics of economic and demographic outcomes in the pre-industrial era, in the modern era, and in the economic and demographic transition between these regimes.
 Galor (2005) provides a survey of unified models of demographic and economic change.
-A recent contribution to this literature is Delventhal et al. (2021), who show that a simple unified growth model based on the quantity-quality tradeoff that also allows for technological spillovers across countries can account for the basic characteristics of the demographic transition in a large set of countries.
+A recent contribution to this literature is Delventhal, Fernández-Villaverde, and Guner (2021), who show that a simple unified growth model based on the quantity-quality tradeoff that also allows for technological spillovers across countries can account for the basic characteristics of the demographic transition in a large set of countries.

-Quantity-quality models have also been recently used to examine the link between mortality rates and fertility decisions (Cervellati and Sunde, 2005, Doepke, 2005, Soares, 2005, de la Croix and Licandro, 2013), the roles of sectoral change and urbanization in the demographic transition (Greenwood and Seshadri, 2002), the impact of fertility differentials within a population for slowing economic growth and generating persistent poverty (de la Croix and Doepke, 2003, Moav, 2005), the importance of tax policy for understanding cross-country fertility rates (Manuelli and Seshadri, 2009), and even the evolution of women's rights (Doepke and Tertilt, 2009).
+Quantity-quality models have also been recently used to examine the link between mortality rates and fertility decisions (Cervellati and Sunde 2005, Doepke 2005, Soares 2005, de la Croix and Licandro 2013), the roles of sectoral change and urbanization in the demographic transition (Greenwood and Seshadri 2002), the impact of fertility differentials within a population for slowing economic growth and generating persistent poverty (de la Croix and Doepke 2003, Moav 2005), the importance of tax policy for understanding crosscountry fertility rates (Manuelli and Seshadri 2009), and even the evolution of women's rights (Doepke and Tertilt 2009).

-2.3 The negative relationship between women's labor force participation and fertility
+2.3 The Negative Relationship between Women's Labor Force Participation and Fertility